puppetlabs/puppetserver/documentation/puppet-api/v3/static_file_content.md

 of a [file resource][] that has a `source` attribute with a `puppet:///` URI value.
 That source must be a file from the `files` directory of a module in a specific [environment][].

-Puppet Agent uses this endpoint only when applying a [static catalog][], and this endpoint is available only when the Puppet master is running Puppet Server.
-This endpoint does not exist on Ruby Puppet masters, such as the
-[deprecated WEBrick Puppet master](https://docs.puppetlabs.com/puppet/latest/reference/services_master_webrick.html).
+Puppet Agent uses this endpoint only when applying a [static catalog][].
+This endpoint is available only when the Puppet master is running Puppet Server{~~.
+This endpoint does not exist on~>not ~~} Ruby Puppet masters, such as the [deprecated WEBrick Puppet master](https://docs.puppetlabs.com/puppet/latest/reference/services_master_webrick.html).

 ## `GET /puppet/v3/static_file_content/<FILE-PATH>`